Ohio energy rates

 Types of Ohio energy plans

-When exploring energy options in Ohio, you’ll encounter several types of energy plans.
-Your electricity rate structure depends on the plan you pick, which falls into one of the following categories.
+When exploring energy options in Ohio, you’ll find a few different types of energy plans.
+The key difference between plans is the rate structure and how your supplier determines its electricity rates.
 Be sure to review the Electricity Facts Label (EFL) of any plan you consider to understand all the details.

 - Fixed-rate plans: A fixed-rate plan keeps your rate constant for the duration of your contract, typically lasting 12 to 36 months.
 This type of plan can help you budget your bills better because the rate you pay is the same every month.
 Ending your contract early will likely result in an early termination fee (ETF).

 - Prepaid and no-deposit plans: Some electric companies in Ohio require a deposit to enroll in a plan.
 If you have a good credit score, they may waive the deposit.
 To avoid a deposit, consider looking for a no-deposit electricity plan.
 A common no-deposit option is a prepaid energy plan.
-It allows you to pay upfront for electricity use instead of receiving a bill at the end of the billing cycle.
+These plans allow you to pay upfront for electricity use and refill your account as needed.

 - Renewable energy plans: Green energy plans in Ohio include electricity generated from renewable sources like solar power, wind energy, and hydropower.
 You can find competitive and affordable green energy plans in Ohio.